igsr/gca_1000genomes_website/data.md

 The list of samples collected by the project and what sequence data or other assay data that has been generated for them is available in this [spreadsheet](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/technical/working/20130606_sample_info/20130606_sample_info.xlsx).

-## Variant Calls

-Our variant calls are always released in [VCF format](https://samtools.github.io/hts-specs/).
-The released calls from the final phase of the 1000 Genomes Project can be found in the release directory for 2nd May 2013 on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502).

-## Alignments

-Alignments are available in [BAM or CRAM](https://samtools.github.io/hts-specs/) format.
-Within IGSR, data are grouped in data collections, such as the [1000 Genomes Project](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/) or the [Illumina Platinum Genomes](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/illumina_platinum_pedigree/).
-A list of the alignment files currently available for a given data collection can be found in the alignment index  for that collection on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
-Information on the contents of the index file can be found in the file header.

-## Raw sequence files

-Sequence data is available from the ENA.
-A list of files currently available can be found in the sequence.index file for each data collection on the [EBI FTP site](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
-These files contain the FTP url for each sequence fastq file, as well as other metadata information about the sequencing run and file.
-More information on the contents of the index file can be found in the file header.

 ## Sample Availability